 “We’re pretty much anti most vaccinations,” he said.
 “The reason is because there is no research, especially on the flu vaccine, that they make any difference.
 The whole thing is a big business scam.”

-At Grass Valley Unified, Ettl met recently with a parent of an incoming kindergartener who was dead-set against immunizations.
+At Grass Valley Unified, Ettl met recently with a parent of an incoming kindergartner who was dead-set against immunizations.
 The meeting was perfunctory: The parent read the vaccination information sheet, and Ettl explained that an unvaccinated child may not attend school for 21 days if an outbreak of whooping cough or measles occurs.
 Then Ettl and the parent signed the new personal belief exemption form.

 Ettl’s hopes, and the hopes of public health officials, rest largely with parents whose opposition to vaccination is not entirely locked in. “‘I’ll ask, ‘Are you against every vaccine or some of them?’” she said.

-One mother of a kindergartener recently told Ettl that although her child had received one vaccination, she was now inclined to opt out of the rest.
+One mother of a kindergartner recently told Ettl that although her child had received one vaccination, she was now inclined to opt out of the rest.
 Ettl talked to her about the risk of tetanus, a bacterial infection in soil and dirt that can be contracted through wounds.
 “We live in a rural place and tetanus is a serious disease,” Ettl recalled telling her.
-“I said, ‘Why don’t you start with one?’”
+“I said, ‘Why don’t you start with one?'”

 The mother left without a personal belief exemption in hand, saying she would think about it.